ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 ### How do I see my mining performance?

-When you run your miner it will periodically pring a Mining Performance Report to the console.
+When you run your miner it will periodically print a Mining Performance Report to the console.
 You can read more about the Mining Performance Report [here](mining-quickstart.md#mining-screen-metrics).
 If your node is syncing the weave it will display 0 h/s but will go up over time.

 You can also use Prometheus and Grafana as described in the [Metrics Guide](metrics.md).